 The Los Angeles County Fire Department is responsible for protecting the lives and property of 4.0 plus million residents living in 1.25 million housing units in 60 cities and the unincorporated areas of the County, along with the City of La Habra located in Orange County.
 The Fire Department’s service area includes suburban neighborhoods, city centers, commercial districts, sandy beaches, mountain ranges, and more.
 There are 5,000 personnel working within the Fire Department’s emergency and business operations bureaus, including firefighters, dispatchers, lifeguards, nurses, and administrative support.

 Fire & Rescue Resources

-The Los Angeles County Fire Department Emergency Medical Services (EMS) Bureau was created to address the growing EMS needs across the County.
+The Los Angeles County Fire Department Training and Emergency Medical Services (EMS) Bureau was created to address the growing EMS needs across the County.
 In total, EMS 9-1-1 calls comprise nearly 85 percent of the Department’s responses.
 The Department is committed to providing prompt, clinically skilled, and caring medical service to ensure positive outcomes for everyone, every time.